frederic-perez/AmE-dictionary/data/idioms.md

 __folderol__ Nonsense or foolishness. _His explanation is total folderol and doesn’t answer the question at all._
 __follow (someone or something) in stride__ To follow the direction, lead, or guidance (of someone or something); to act in accordance (with someone or something); to follow suit.
 __follow in someone’s footsteps__ To do the same thing as someone else did previously.
-__follow suit__ :seven: To do the same thing as others, especially by following their example.
+__follow suit__ :dart::eight: To do the same thing as others, especially by following their example.
 The phrase comes from card games, where there are four “suits” (diamonds, hearts, spades, and clubs). _The people in front of us began to file out of the auditorium, and we followed suit._
 __FOMO__ _slang_
 __fond of (someone or something)__ Having an affinity for someone or something. _I’m not too fond of Mike—he really annoys me sometimes._
 __food baby__ :four: A large amount of food in one’s stomach from having just eaten a big meal, especially when it is protruding (and thus resembles the belly of one who is pregnant). _Don’t take any pictures right now, my stomach is huge!
 I totally have a food baby!_